 RIGHT NOW he's working on his forthcoming book, 'Legend of the Fist', as well as developing an updated online learning environment for his numerous followers and members of the IRKRS (International Ryukyu Karate Research Society).
-But don't tell anyone, it's a surprise.
+But don't tell anyone, it's not done yet.